microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 space.
 Initially, the `Servant` object won't have an ID assigned, and the call to `AddServant` on the `Monarch` will both cause the Monarch to assign the `Servant` an ID, and add it to the Monarch process's list of processes.
-If the `Servant` already had an ID assigned by a previous monarch, then the new onarch will simply re-use the value already existing in the `Servant`.
+If the `Servant` already had an ID assigned by a previous monarch, then the new monarch will simply re-use the value already existing in the `Servant`.
 Now, the monarch can call methods on the `Servant` object directly to trigger changes in the servant process.